zeroluck/docs/sources/articles/oxray.md

 * Your oAuth Server Logout URL (Typically this will be used to logout user from oAuth when user logout in liferay) `gluu.openidconnect.idp.logout=https://idp.gluu.org/identity/logout`

-* Liferay server callback url that will be handling response by oAuth Server after authentication:
+* LifeRay server callback url that will be handling response by oAuth Server after authentication:
 	* Replace the localhost:8080 with your liferay domain name.
 `gluu.openidconnect.client.redirect.url=http://localhost:8080/openidconnect/callback`
 This page would be invoked when the user does not exist in liferay database but it getting authenticated from oAuth Server.